MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

 - M365-identity-device-management
 ---

-# Configure platform SSO for macOS devices in Microsoft Intune
+# Configure Platform SSO for macOS devices in Microsoft Intune

 > [!IMPORTANT]
-> This article is still being written and is not yet complete.
-Current status is pending oustanding questions (??) for PM.
+> This article is a final draft and ready for PM review.
+It will go live when Platform SSO goes live. **Delete this note before publishing**.

-On your macOS devices, you can configure platform SSO to enable single sign-on (SSO) using a Microsoft Entra ID.
+On your macOS devices, you can configure Platform SSO to enable single sign-on (SSO) using a Microsoft Entra ID.
 Platform SSO signs users into the device using their Microsoft Entra ID.

 This article applies to: